aditibordia/tokenSHAPwebsite/README.md

 - Long prompts take a WHILE to run.
 The longer a prompt is, the more tokens there are, therefore, the more combinations there are to run.
 - HF models also take a while to run due to hardware limitations.
 It's reccomended to try any of the OpenAI or Llama models instead!

-As a final note, have fun trying this out!
+Have fun trying this out!
 Experiment with all kinds of prompts and see what results you get!
 ---

 ## 📄 Citation